kubernetes/kubernetes/docs/proposals/troubleshoot-running-pods.md

     may disappear from the list of Debug Container Statuses.
 *   There's no specific integration with admission controller and pod security policy.
+*   Explicit reattaching isn't implemented.
+Instead a `kubectl debug` invocation will implicitly reattach if there is an existing, running container with the same name.
+In this case container configuration will be ignored.

 Debug Containers are implemented in the kubelet's generic runtime manager.
 Performing this operation with a legacy (non-CRI) runtime or a cluster without